Roberta-Freitas/dbank-web3-app/README.md

 ## Overview

 DBank is a blockchain-based Web3 app built using Motoko and DFINITY's Internet Computer.

-This project aims to provide [brief description of what your app does or its purpose].
+# Features
+- Check your account balance.
+- Top up your account with funds.
+- Withdraw funds from your account.
+- Compound interest over time.

+## Technologies Used
+- DFINITY's Internet Computer
+- JavaScript
+- Motoko

 ## Getting Started